crowdfavorite-mirrors/wp-powerpress/readme.txt

 * Publish Blubrry hosted media directly from your blog.
 * View Blubrry hosting usage quota from your blog.
 * Configure how Blubrry writes media (ID3) tags within PowerPress settings.
+* Migrate all of your media to your Blubrry [Podcast Media Hosting](http://create.blubrry.com/resources/podcast-media-hosting/) account with just a couple clicks.

 The Blubrry basic statistics service is FREE.
 Our [Premium Statistics Service](https://secure.blubrry.com/podcast-statistics-premium/), which includes [RawVoice Certified Statistics](http://create.blubrry.com/resources/podcast-media-download-statistics/rawvoice-certified/), U.S. downloads, trending and exporting, is available for $5 month.
 Blubrry [Media Hosting](https://secure.blubrry.com/podcast-publishing-premium-with-hosting/) packages start at $12.

+= Subscribe Tools =
+A Blubrry PowerPress exclusive, podcasting subscribe tools help you convert Web visitors into podcast subscribers.

+* [Subscribe page](http://create.blubrry.com/resources/powerpress/advanced-tools-and-options/subscribe-page/): Instantly create a subscribe page with simplified instructions on how to subscribe to your podcast using the PowerPress subscribe page shortcode.
+* [Subscribe page shortcode](http://create.blubrry.com/resources/powerpress/advanced-tools-and-options/powerpress-subscribe-shortcode/): Add the `[powerpress_subscribe]` shortcode to include a mobile-device optimized subscribe embed in any post or page that includes buttons to subscribe on iTunes, by RSS, BeyondPod for Android, Podcast Republic for Android and an automatically highlighted textbox to easily copy and paste your podcast feed into any subscription application.
+* Subscribe sidebar widget: Mobile device optimized sidebar buttons to subscribe on iTunes, by RSS and a "more subscribe options" button linked to your podcast's subscribe page.
+* Subscribe links: Subscribe on iTunes, by RSS and a link to your custom subscribe page below every player.
+* Retina enabled: Subscribe button images optimized for high resolution displays including Apple Retina displays.
+* Responsive: Subscribe tools are designed for any screen and optimized for touch screens by providing custom buttons that are at minimum 48 pixels in height.

 = Advanced Features =
 Want more?
-Check out the advanced features.
+We've got more!
+Check out some of the advanced features:

+* [Podcasting SEO settings](http://create.blubrry.com/resources/powerpress/advanced-tools-and-options/podcasting-seo-settings/): Utilize the iTunes features that improve the discovery of your podcasts and include the necessary meta data in your blog pages for search engines to discover.
-* Embeds!
-Provide embeds your audience can take with them (just like YouTube embeds)
+* Embeds: Provide embeds your audience can take with them (just like YouTube embeds)
 * Media size and duration detection: Enter your media URL and let the PowerPress do the rest.
 * Category Casting: Add podcast support to your WordPress category feeds.
 * Custom Podcast Channels: Distribute multiple formats (audio/video) and versions (short/full length).
 * *Taxonomy Podcasting: Create podcasts for your custom taxonomy tag names including WordPress Tags. (feature sponsored by [AfterBuzzTV.com](http://afterbuzztv.com/))
 * *Post Type Podcasting: Create podcasts for your custom post types.
-* FeedBurner Support: Use FeedBurner.com to host your podcast feeds.
+* FeedBurner Support: Use FeedBurner.com to host your podcast feeds ([we do not recommend FeedBurner for podcasting](http://create.blubrry.com/manual/syndicating-your-podcast-rss-feeds/feedburner-for-podcasting/)).
 * **User Role Management: Control which users in your blog can podcast.
 * Diagnostics: Check to see if your server is configured to support all of the available features in PowerPress.
-* WordPress MultiSite: Blubrry PowerPress is compatible with WordPress MultiSite.
+* WordPress MultiSite: Blubrry PowerPress is compatible with WordPress MultiSite and can be extended using the [Blubrry PowerPress MultiSite add-on plugin](https://wordpress.org/plugins/powerpress-multisite/).
+* ***Supported syndication formats: mp3, m4a, mp4, m4v, webm, ogg, oga, ogv, wma, ra, mp4a, m4v, mp4v, mpg, asf, avi, wmv, flv, swf, mov, divx, 3gp, midi, wav, aa, pdf, torrent, m4b, m4r, epub.

-*Custom Post Types and Taxonomies features require a separate plugin to manage custom post types and/or taxonomies.
+*Custom Post Types and Taxonomies features require a separate plugin to manage.

 **User Role Management requires a separate plugin to manage WordPress Roles and Capabilities.

+***Apple iTunes only supports mp3, m4a, mp4, m4v, pdf and epub.

 = Migrating from PodPress? =
-Switching to PowerPress is seamless, just enable PowerPress then disable PodPress and you're done!
-Switching plugins is that easy!
+Switching to PowerPress is seamless.
+Simply enable PowerPress then disable PodPress and you're done!
 Visit [Migrating from PodPress to PowerPress](http://create.blubrry.com/resources/powerpress/advanced-tools-and-options/migrating-from-podpress-to-powerpress/) for details.

-PowerPress will continue where plugin your old plugin left off by including your previously created episodes in your feeds and web pages.
+PowerPress will continue where plugin your old plugin left off by including your previously created episodes in your feeds and Web pages.

 Note: Advanced settings such as settings for podcast categories will need to be recreated in PowerPress.